matthewleechen/BritishPatents/README.md

 #### Fine Tuning Layout Detection Models

-The notebook for implementing fine tuning of the layout detection models is [fine_tuning.ipynb](https://github.com/matthewleechen/digitize_woodcroft_patents/blob/main/notebooks/fine_tuning.ipynb).
+The notebook for implementing fine tuning of the layout detection models is [fine_tuning.ipynb](https://github.com/matthewleechen/digitize_woodcroft_patents/blob/main/fine_tuning.ipynb).
 This notebook uses models from [Detectron2](https://github.com/facebookresearch/detectron2) and is based on scripts from [Layout Parser](https://github.com/Layout-Parser/layout-model-training).

 #### Inference and OCR

 This project uses GCV called from Layout Parser to digitize the text located within predicted bounding boxes.
 To get started with GCV, you are required to have a credentials file.
 To obtain a credentials file, you require a Google account.
 Instructions on setting up your credentials can be found [here](https://developers.google.com/workspace/guides/create-credentials).

-The notebook for running inference for layout detection and OCR to extract the text is [inference.ipynb](https://github.com/matthewleechen/digitize_woodcroft_patents/blob/main/notebooks/inference.ipynb).
+The notebook for running inference for layout detection and OCR to extract the text is [inference.ipynb](https://github.com/matthewleechen/digitize_woodcroft_patents/blob/main/inference.ipynb).
 To run inference, you need a single directory containing all the images you are looking to digitize.
 I use a single directory for all the page scans for a given year, and run inference through all the directories (years).
 You also need to upload the model configuration file and the weights from training.

-The notebook for visualizing the layout model predictions and OCR output on a small number of scans before running inference is [model_prediction_visualizer_gcv.ipynb](https://github.com/matthewleechen/digitize_woodcroft_patents/blob/main/notebooks/model_prediction_visualizer_gcv.ipynb).
-There is also an equivalent notebook [model_prediction_visualizer_tesseract.ipynb](https://github.com/matthewleechen/digitize_woodcroft_patents/blob/main/notebooks/model_prediction_visualizer_tesseract.ipynb) for visualizing Tesseract OCR output.
-However, I find Tesseract's performance on these records to be particularly poor.

-The notebook for running inference performs OCR at the page-level.
-It generates a text file with the same name as the original image file in the same directory.
-It also merges all of the text files within the same directory and then modifies the merged OCR output to ensure there is a single separator between each digitized bounding box of text.
+The notebook also allows you to visualize the layout model predictions on specific images.